-Great Danes are a very mild-tempered dog.
+Great Danes are very mild-tempered dogs.
 Although they are large, they are commonly referred to as gentle giants.
 Their patient and understanding nature makes them particularly well suited to assist others.

 While most Great Danes are calm, a dog that was taken from the mother too early or had poor training may not have the right temperament to be a service dog.

 Before choosing any service dog, you want to find out more information about the breeder as well as the individual or group who trained the service dog.
 One organization that we highly recommend taking a look at is the Service Dog Project.
 They specialize in raising and training Great Danes to be service dogs.

 In addition to these positive qualities, Great Danes are also a relatively easy breed to care for.
 Although they are large, they do not require an excessive amount of exercise.
 Their low energy makes them perfect for someone who has limited mobility.

 Their short coat also does not require too much grooming, and it does not shed which keeps down on any mess.
 The dog is also not one who constantly needs to be bathed or brushed.